-September in New Orleans sees the beginning of the slow descent out of the intense heat and humidity of summer and into the warm loveliness of fall.
-Students are all back at the colleges and universities, and the Who Dat Nation reawakens as the Saints begin their regular season.
-Most free concert series start back up after Labor Day, as do the local social aid and pleasure clubs with their iconic second lines.
+New Orleans in September sees the beginning of the slow descent out of the intense heat and humidity of summer into the warm loveliness of fall.
+Students are all back at the colleges and universities, and the Who Dat Nation reawakens as the New Orleans Saints begin the regular football season.
+Most free concert series starts back up after Labor Day, as do the local social aid and pleasure clubs with their iconic second lines.

-Hotel prices are still quite low, though not quite as low as they are in July and August, and We Live To Eat Restaurant Week brings meal deals to dozens of the city’s best restaurants.
+Hotel prices are still quite low, though not as low as in July and August, and We Live to Eat Restaurant Week brings meal deals to dozens of the city’s best restaurants.
 If you don’t mind spending some of the more sweltering parts of the days indoors—or at least sippin’ on something frosty—September is a relaxed but entertaining month to visit.

-Southern Decadence (Sept.
-2-7) - Sometimes referred to as “gay Mardi Gras” (though Mardi Gras itself is perfectly gay-friendly), this enormous gay pride celebration turns the French Quarter into a giant, festive street party.
-Parades, live music, drag shows, and plenty more adults-only fun take place over the course of Labor Day weekend each year.
+Southern Decadence (August 31–September 4): Sometimes referred to as “gay Mardi Gras” (though Mardi Gras itself is perfectly gay-friendly), this enormous gay pride celebration turns the French Quarter into a giant, festive street party.
+Parades, live music, drag shows, and plenty more adults-only fun takes place over the course of Labor Day weekend each year.

-We Live to Eat Restaurant Week (Sept.
-14-20) - High-end restaurants all over the city offer prix-fixe gourmet lunch and/or dinner menus at deep discounts, allowing locals and tourists alike to try fancy restaurants without breaking the bank.
-2015’s participants include Antoine’s, Domenica, Galatoire’s, Le Foret, and Tujague’s, among dozens of others.
+We Live to Eat Restaurant Week New Orleans (September 11–17): High-end restaurants all over the city offer prix-fixe gourmet lunch and/or dinner menus at deep discounts, allowing locals and tourists alike to try fancy restaurants without breaking the bank.
+Participants in 2017 include Antoine’s, Domenica, Galatoire’s 33 Bar & Steak, and Tujague’s, among dozens of others.

-Live music and other entertainment is also on the roster.
+Live music and other entertainment are also on the roster.
 The whole shebang is a fundraiser for the local Society for the Prevention of Cruelty to Animals (SPCA).

 Outside of Town

-September picks up quite a bit outside the city, as well, as Southwest Louisiana’s famous food and music festivals begin to start up again after a summer of steamy quietude.
-Among the highlights:
+September picks up quite a bit outside New Orleans, as well, as Southwest Louisiana’s famous food and music festivals begin to start up again after a summer of steamy quietude.
+Check out these highlights:

-The Original Southwest Louisiana Zydeco Festival (Sept.
-5 / Plaisance, LA) - It might not be totally apparent from their website (though that aspect adds to the charm a bit), but this is the festival for zydeco music in South Louisiana (Plaisance is about 45 minutes North of Lafayette, near Opelousas and Ville Platte).
-They always book the very best bands, who in turn pull the very best dancers, who fuel up with the very best food, and the whole thing is just grand.
-It tends to be dusty and hot (bandanas used as dust masks are de rigueur), but it’s a unique, Louisiana-bucket-list experience.
+The Original Southwest Louisiana Zydeco Music Festival (September 1 and 2 in Opelousas, Louisiana): They always book the best musicians, who in turn pull the best dancers, who fuel up with the best food, and the whole thing is just grand.
+It tends to be dusty and hot (bandanas used as dust masks are de rigueur), but it’s a unique, Louisiana bucket-list experience.
 Opelousas is about 25 minutes north of Lafayette.

-Natchitoches Meat Pie Festival (Sept.
-18-19 / Natchitoches, LA) - Say it with me now: “NACK-uh-dish.”
+Natchitoches Meat Pie Festival (September 15 and 16 in Natchitoches, Louisiana): Say it with me now: “NACK-uh-dish.”
 Don’t ask.
-This small city in Central Louisiana was actually the first French settlement in the Louisiana territory (yes, it’s older than New Orleans) and is known for a lot of things, but the most delicious among these are their tasty, spicy meat pies.
-This festival celebrates the delicacy with music, drink, and other entertainment on the picturesque banks of the Cane River Lake.
+This small city in Central Louisiana was actually the first French settlement in the Louisiana territory (yes, it’s older than New Orleans) and is known for a lot of things, but the most delicious among these are its tasty, spicy meat pies.
+This festival celebrates the delicacy with music, drink, and other entertainment at the Natchitoches Parish Fairgrounds.
+Natchitoches is about 55 miles northwest of Alexandria.

-Bogalusa Blues and Heritage Festival (Sept.
-25-26 / Bogalusa, LA) - Bogalusa is a small town that sits on the Louisiana/Mississippi border about 90 minutes North of New Orleans.
-It’s home to this impressive blues festival, which brings national touring artists like Keb’ Mo’ together with Louisiana artists like Little Freddie King and Dwayne Dopsie & the Zydeco Hellraisers.
+Bogalusa Blues & Heritage Festival (September 29 and 30 in Bogalusa, Louisiana): Bogalusa is a small town that sits on the Louisiana–Mississippi border about 90 minutes north of New Orleans.
+It’s home to this impressive blues festival, which brings national touring artists with Louisiana artists.
+Bogalusa is about 75 miles north of New Orleans.